-As a ruler, a teacher, and Pharisee, this man had the kind of righteousness the whole nation envied, but something was missing.
+As a ruler, a teacher, and as a Pharisee, this man had the kind of righteousness the whole nation envied, but something was missing.
 He was not good enough!
-Nicodemus needed something more than keeping a system of good works: For I tell you that unless your righteousness surpasses that of the Pharisees and the teachers of the law [of which Nicodemus was both], you will certainly not enter the kingdom of heaven (Matthew 5:20).
+Jesus taught that something more was needed than just keeping a system of good works:

+For I tell you that unless your righteousness surpasses that of the Pharisees and the teachers of the law [of which Nicodemus was both], you will certainly not enter the kingdom of heaven (Matthew 5:20.
+Note in parenthesis mine).

-The Lord knew the question on the mind of Nicodemus.
+The Lord knew the question that was on the mind of Nicodemus.
 He said to him, "No one can see the kingdom of God unless he is born again" (John 3:3).
-The Greek word translated with the word born "again" is the word anothen, which can mean two different things.
-It can mean again as in a second time, or it can mean from above as in the sense that God has to do a work in our soul before we can perceive the Kingdom of God.
+The Greek word translated with the word born "again" is the word anothen, a word that can mean two different things.
+It can mean again as in the sense of a second time, or it can mean from above as in the sense that God has to do a work in our soul before we can even begin to perceive the Kingdom of God.
 Both terms are correct.
 Jesus' words came as a shock to Nicodemus, for religious Jews thought that because they were children of Abraham and kept the law, they would all enter the kingdom of God.
 They dressed up the outside, but inside they were full of hypocrisy: